 Consider the Builder

-Your house is like your giant baby and you only want the best for you baby.
+Your house is like your giant baby, and you only want the best for your baby.
 That’s why you need to research your builder extensively.
 Go online, ask around and see who has a great reputation.
 Make sure you talk to the person ahead of time so your ideas can match up.
 You’ll want someone who will not only give you a quality product but also someone that sticks to guidelines.
+Someone like Silverton Custom Homes who can build you a custom-designed home that suits not only your lifestyle but your budget as well.

 Patience is a Virtue